2026 FutureProof Program

 Xchange Session: Leading with Purpose: Building Sustainable Performance and People Resilience in the Pulp, Paper & Packaging Industry

-Guest Speakers: Ardi Sastrohartoyo, Manufacturing & EHSQ Manager, Kemira (Australia)
+Ardi Sastrohartoyo, Manufacturing & EHSQ Manager, Kemira (Australia & New Zealand)

-- Collective insights on purpose-led leadership and resilient teams
+- Insights on purpose-led leadership and sustainable performance

-- A capability list identifying key skills for emerging industry leaders
+- Key leadership capabilities for emerging industry leaders

-- Practical actions young professionals can apply in their workplaces
+- Practical actions participants can apply in their workplaces

 Lunch & Networking